Jerome Napoleon Bonaparte II

-Jerome Napoleon Bonaparte II (November 5, 1830 – September 3, 1893) was a French-American military officer who served in the United States Army and later in the French Army.
+Jerome Napoleon Bonaparte II (November 5, 1830 – September 3, 1893) was an American military officer who served in the United States Army and later in the French Army.
 He was a member of the American branch of the Bonaparte family.

 Early life

 He was born in Baltimore, Maryland on November 5, 1830.
 He was the eldest son of the French-American Jérôme Napoléon Bonaparte (1805–1870) and his wife, the former Susan May Williams (1812–1881).
 His younger brother was Charles Joseph Bonaparte, who served as the United States Attorney General and Secretary of the Navy under Theodore Roosevelt.

 His paternal grandparents were Jérôme Bonaparte, who reigned as King of Westphalia from 1807 to 1813, and his first wife, the American socialite and successful businesswoman Elizabeth Patterson Bonaparte.
 Through his grandfather, he was the grandnephew of Emperor Napoleon, who died in 1821.
 His maternal grandparents were Sarah (née Copeland) Morton Williams and Benjamin Williams, who helped found the Baltimore and Ohio Railroad, the first railroad company in the United States.

-Bonaparte entered the United States Military Academy at West Point in 1848 and graduated 11th in the Class of 1852.
+Bonaparte entered the United States Military Academy at West Point in 1847 and graduated 11th in the Class of 1852.

 Career

 Upon graduation, he was commissioned as a second lieutenant and served in Texas with the Regiment of Mounted Riflemen.

 Bonaparte resigned from the U.S. Army in August 1854 to serve in the army of his first cousin-once-removed, Emperor Napoleon III.
 A few weeks later, he was commissioned as a lieutenant of dragoons in the French Army.
 He fought in the Crimean War, Algeria, the Italian campaign, and the Franco-Prussian War, rising to the rank of lieutenant colonel.
-For his services, he was the recipient of the decoration of the Medjidie Order from Abdulmejid I, the Sultan of Turkey, the Crimea Medal from the Queen of England, and was made a knight of the Légion d'honneur.
+For his services, he was the recipient of the decoration of the Medjidie Order from Abdulmejid I, the Sultan of the Ottoman Empire, the Crimea Medal from Queen Victoria of the United Kingdom, and was made a knight of the Légion d'honneur.

 Following the Siege of Paris, Bonaparte left the French Army and returned home to the United States.